Tracking Henri: State Of Emergency Declared In New York, Connecticut Ahead Of Hurricane's Arrival

 The governor said Saturday that utility companies have twice as many people on the ground as they had a year ago for Tropical Storm Isaias.

 “We’re prepared for what could be a tough storm.
 We’re gonna hold the utilities accountable.
-Right now, we have the folks on the ground ready to hit the ground running, doing everything we can to keep you safe,” Lamont said.
+Right now, we got the folks on the ground ready to hit the ground running and do everything we can to keep you safe,” Lamont said.

 All public transit systems across Connecticut, including trains, buses and ferries, are planning to suspend operations early Sunday morning.
 The suspensions are expected to last through at least Monday morning.